ProjectPythia/pythia-foundations/appendix/glossary.md

 : A free and open-souce operating system based on [Unix](wiki:Unix).

 local
-: Refering to something, such as a Git repository, on your computer rather than a remote server.
+: Refering to something, such as a {term}`Git` repository, on your computer rather than a remote server.

 merge
 : A specific type of commit that combines changes from two branches.